-A determination of MEETS STANDARDS was assigned for the following reasons:

->The agency has developed policy in Executive Directive #72, Section XVII that is compliant with the requirements of this standard.

->The facility maintains a log of its reported cases to assure that investigations are completed.
-The use of the log was described by facility staff.

->The facility reports investigation practices on its website as required by this standard.

->Criminal investigations are conducted by the Dodge County Sheriff's Department, a law enforcement agency serving the citizens of Dodge County.

->The agency policies and procedures were supported by an interview with the agency head designee.

->No inmates stated that their complaints went uninvestigated at the FLCI.
+- >The agency has developed policy in Executive Directive #72, Section XVII that is compliant with the requirements of this standard. - >The facility maintains a log of its reported cases to assure that investigations are completed.
+The use of the log was described by facility staff. - >The facility reports investigation practices on its website as required by this standard. - >Criminal investigations are conducted by the Dodge County Sheriff's Department, a law enforcement agency serving the citizens of Dodge County. - >The agency policies and procedures were supported by an interview with the agency head designee. - >No inmates stated that their complaints were not investigated at the DCI.

-115.31 Employee training Auditor Overall Determination: Exceeds Standard Auditor Discussion 115.31 (a) The agency shall train all employees who may have contact with inmates on: (1) Its zero-tolerance policy for sexual abuse and sexual harassment; (2) How to fulfill their responsibilities under agency sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures; (3) Inmates' rights to be free from sexual abuse and sexual harassment; (4) The right of inmates and employees to be free from retaliation for reporting sexual abuse and sexual harassment; (5) The dynamics of sexual abuse and sexual harassment victims; (7) How to detect and respond to signs of threatened and actual sexual abuse; (8) How to avoid inappropriate relationships with inmates; (9) How to communicate effectively and professionally with inmates; and (10) How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities.
+115.31 | Employee training

+Auditor Overall Determination: Exceeds Standard

+115.31 (a) The agency shall train all employees who may have contact with inmates on: (1) Its zero-tolerance policy for sexual abuse and sexual harassment; (2) How to fulfill their responsibilities under agency sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures; (3) Inmates' rights to be free from sexual abuse and sexual harassment; (4) The right of inmates and employees to be free from retaliation for reporting sexual abuse and sexual harassment; (5) The dynamics of sexual abuse and sexual harassment in confinement; (6) The common reactions of sexual abuse and sexual harassment victims; (7) How to detect and respond to signs of threatened and actual sexual abuse; (8) How to avoid inappropriate relationships with inmates; (9) How to communicate effectively and professionally with inmates, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming inmates; and (10) How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities.

 The agency has adopted policy that complies with this standard.
 Executive Directive #72, Section XI, A specifically lists the ten items indicated in the standard.
 This information is used to train new agency members and for a bi-annual review for current agency staff.
 Training is accomplished through an online system.
 As mentioned earlier, the auditors have examined the operation of the online system.
 Staff members are required to take a test at the end of the session and must attain a passing grade.
 The training system logs each user's activity and is capable of printing detailed reports.
 A copy of the report was provided to the auditing team.
 The training log was provided in the form of a spread sheet and was easily searchable as such.
-The audit team checked twenty names of employees identified as working at FLCI.
+The audit team checked twenty names of employees identified as working at DCI.
 All appeared on the log with a test date and score.
 In addition to the individual's name the employee's position also appeared on the training log.
 A review of the positions revealed entries for all of the various positions encountered by the audit team during the facility visit.
-The audit team interviewed ten officers (documented) from throughout the facility.
+The audit team interviewed twelve officers (documented) from throughout the facility.
 Even though the officers were interviewed individually, as with all interviews, their responses were much the same.
 The officers all agreed that they had been recently trained and have received refresher training, most specifically mentioned was the online training program.
 Newer officers also received training in the academy.
 The elements listed in this standard were included in this curriculum.
-As part of the interview procedure with security staff members the audit team asked some of the interviewees to provide examples of information that was learned.
-The staff members quizzed for additional information provided satisfactory responses.

 115.31 (b) Such training shall be tailored to the gender of the inmates at the employee's facility.
 The employee shall receive additional training if the employee is reassigned from a facility that houses only female inmates, or vice versa.